robinrendle/robinrendle.com/_posts/2021-01-11-peak-bullshit.md

 ---
 Jon Lovett’s 2013 [commencement speech](https://youtu.be/JHl80Wmpj40) is great:

-> One of the greatest threats we face, simply put: is bullshit.
+> One of the greatest threats we face, simply put, is bullshit.
 We are drowning in it [...]
 I believe we are at peak bullshit.